×

 If you are thinking about moving to Chigasaki, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Chigasaki can vary greatly depending on the type, size, and location of the property.
 As of recent data, a typical apartment in the city center may cost around the mid to high range, while those outside the city center are relatively cheaper.
 For larger properties or houses, the prices can be significantly higher.
-It's important to note that these are average prices and actual costs can be lower or higher," commented one expat who made the move to Chigasaki.
+It's important to note that these are average prices and actual costs can be lower or higher," remarked one expat who made the move to Chigasaki.

 Should I buy or rent a home in Chigasaki?